 The system is a work in progress, built to flex as the AI landscape shifts.
 What matters now is getting the primitives right.

 The token system is the core of Charcoal.
-A single source file defines the dark monochromatic palette, accent color ramp generation, spacing scale, typography, and semantic colors.
-Everything is organized into categories that components consume through a React context provider.
+A single source of truth defines the light-first monochromatic palette, the single black accent, spacing scale, typography, and semantic colors.
+Everything is organized into categories that components consume as design tokens.

-Tokens are organized into semantic categories: colors (neutral darks, accent ramp, status), spacing (4px base unit, 13-step scale), typography (Inter for UI, JetBrains Mono for code), radius, shadows, and animation (durations, easing functions).
+Tokens are organized into semantic categories: colors (a neutral ramp, the single black accent, and status), spacing (4px base unit, 13-step scale), typography (Inter for UI, JetBrains Mono for code), radius, and motion (durations, easing functions).
+Elevation comes from borders and surfaces, not shadows.

 Components are organized into four layers.
 Each builds on the previous without redundancy.
 Layer 1 handles standard UI.
 Layers 2-4 are what make Charcoal different: primitives purpose-built for AI products that no other design system ships.
 The component inventory is actively evolving.